What Does Exfoliation Mean?

 Skin Veg, your hydrating, highlighting and brightening daily serum, also works to help your skin absorb serums.
 It contains PHA, which can help your skin to be more receptive to the serums which are about to apply!
 PHA is a penetrant enhancer, which is a bonus for Skin Veg!
 10 points to you, Skin Veg!

-This cleanser contains 2% salicylic acid, the EU legal limit, which is an oil-soluble exfoliating acid.
+This cleanser contains 2% salicylic acid, the EU legal limit for cosmetic products.
+Salicylic acid is an oil-soluble exfoliating acid.
 This means that it dives deep into your pores to dissolve anything which might be blocking it, including excess oil, pollution, makeup, and old SPF.
-All of these are things which might otherwise block your pore and lead to breakouts or congestion.
+If these aren’t exfoliated away, they might block pores, and cause breakouts or congestion.

 This cleanser is a lactic acid based cleanser, which seeks to smooth and brighten your complexion.
 It’s suitable for daily use, but it’s currently undergoing a reformulation.
 It’ll be rejoining the Skingredients gang before we know it!

-Exfoliation is something our skin is doing constantly, and the application of vitamins like vitamin A can actually help to prompt our skin to speed up the process and continue to exfoliate and proliferate healthily, but it’s also something that we should take into our skincare routines on a regular basis.
+Desquamation is something our skin is doing constantly, but helping it along with exfoliation when needed is no bad thing.
+The application of vitamins like vitamin A can actually help to prompt our skin to speed up the process and continue to exfoliate and proliferate healthily, but it’s also something that we should take into our skincare routines on a regular basis.
 Neither under nor over-exfoliation are ideal – everything in moderation!

 I have dry skin and my skin is absolutely GLOWING and soft as a baby's bum!